-However, outsourcing can benefit companies in other ways than cost savings and profit increases.
+However, beyond the benefits to companies looking to cut costs and increase profits, outsourcing can benefit companies in other ways than cost savings and profit increases.

 For example, many companies have found that outsourcing has increased productivity and employee satisfaction by focusing on core competencies rather than non-core processes or tasks (such as office cleaning).

-Additionally, outsourcing often involves a shift from hourly workers (who do not necessarily need specific skills) to salaried employees who have more responsibilities and are expected to be up to date with current trends in their field of work.
+Additionally, outsourcing often involves a shift from hourly workers (who do not necessarily need specific skills) to salaried employees who have more responsibilities and are expected to be up to date with current trends in their field.

-If an employee has a skill that is not widely used within the company (such as a software engineer who knows how to operate an outdated machine), he or she could be better served by taking on different responsibilities elsewhere; or switching companies entirely.
+If an employee has a skill not widely used within the company (such as a software engineer who knows how to operate an outdated machine), he or she could be better served by taking on different responsibilities elsewhere or switching companies entirely.

 This can also apply to mundane tasks like data entry or phone calls: if you don’t need someone on staff doing that work, why have them there?

-Furthermore, outsourcing can provide liberation from tedious tasks so that employees may take part in projects they find more interesting.
+Outsourcing can provide liberation from tedious tasks so that employees may participate in more exciting projects.

 For example, if writing copy for your marketing strategy isn’t your thing, but talking about it is—you’ll want this freedom from your daily routine!

 Outsourcing has both positive and negative impacts on a company’s workforce.
 The impact of outsourcing on a company’s workforce depends on the situation.
 In some cases, it can have a positive impact by helping increase efficiency and improve customer service while saving money.